Bryce-Simpson/Bryce-Simpson.github.io/content/pages/posts/PickleRickCTF.md

 ---
 title: TryHackMe - Pickle Rick CTF
+excerpt: >-
-excerpt: 'This "Easy" rated box on TryHackMe can be '
+  This "Easy" rated box on TryHackMe can be completed with only your web browser!
 date: '2021-10-27'
 thumb_img_path: images/7.jpg
 thumb_img_alt: Icelandic horses